 Speakers from the National Center for Complex Health and Social Needs’ webinar on May 26 continued to elevate the importance of cross-sector social partnerships to decrease health disparities in disadvantaged communities.

 Similarly to Adair Mosley and Pillsbury United Communities, whose story was mentioned in part one, George Hinton and his organization have taken action to turn advocacy efforts into effective change.

 “I’m a true believer that the integration of health care in the social sector, if done in the right way, can make a huge difference in the outcomes of our patients,” Hinton said.

 Hinton is the CEO of the Social Development Commission, a community based organization (CBO) created under the Johnson administration to decrease poverty rates and improve economic outlooks for community members.

 Hinton’s patient population in Milwaukee, Wisconsin is facing a primary care desert.
 Many FQHCs are overflowing with patients and have a month-long wait time for appointments.
-As a result, many health care activities are being pushed unnecessarily into emergency rooms.
+As a result, this care gap is pushing many health care activities unnecessarily into emergency rooms.
 Hinton urged that this is not primary care.

 Hinton has held numerous talks with CEOs across Milwaukee to integrate health and social services to improve patient education, career outlooks and overall health.
 One notable negotiation was with Ascension Health, a national health care organization that sought to pull some hospitals from the area due to a lack of incoming revenue.
 This was partly attributed to lack of community members’ resources to seek hospital care.
 Hinton said health care organizations should take note that they cannot continue to pull resources from the community and still expect a healthy population.
 Through discussion, Hinton encouraged Ascension to talk to community members directly and find a solution that adapted to their needs, rather than a solution that focused on a monetary cost-benefit analysis.